2016 MS 150 Report - 10 September

 my personal donations page

 at the Society.

-This year, I rode for Ginny Grisez, a friend's sister who has suffered from Multiple Sclerosis for many years.
+In 2015 & 2016, I rode for Ginny Grisez, a friend's sister who has suffered from Multiple Sclerosis for many years.

 This is just the front of the 2015 starting line - there were about 1,800 riders.